-Returning to your dentist is now purely a personal decision.
-Now lockdown rules have been eased many businesses are beginning to reopen, including dental practices.
+Returning to your dentist is now purely a personal decision, one that we strongly advocate.
 We have put many hygiene protocols in place to ensure that all of our patients and staff feel safe when returning back to the clinic.
 With everything happening in the world we strongly advise all our patients to put their oral health first.

 Call us before you book in for an appointment, we will be happy to talk about all the safety precautions we have put in place and how they will affect you.
 This may help put your mind at ease before coming in for an appointment.
 If you are still unsure about coming into the clinic but need an appointment, we have virtual appointments available.

 We have done our best to make our clinics a safe place to treat all of our patients.